-Dog training commands run the gamut of the most basic (no) to the simple but essential (sit) to the advanced and whimsical (riding a skateboard).
-In general, the most advanced commands are “tricks.”
+Dog training commands run the gamut of the most basic (“no”) to the simple but essential (“sit”) to the advanced and whimsical (riding a skateboard).
+In general, the most advanced dog commands are “dog tricks.”

-If you’re interested in impressing your friends or making the most out of a particularly smart dog, the more advanced commands might appeal to you.
+If you’re interested in impressing your friends or making the most out of a particularly smart dog, the more advanced dog commands might appeal to you.

 Some people even make a hobby out of teaching their dog new tricks.

 If you plan on making extensive use of hand signals with your dog, it’s probably a good idea to teach your dog to have the habit of looking at you frequently.
-For every verbal command, there’s a corresponding hand signal that accomplishes the same thing.
+For every verbal direction, there’s a corresponding hand signal that accomplishes the same thing.

 The Deaf Dogs Education Action Fund is a great resource for training your dog in hand signals, even if your dog isn’t deaf.

 Verbal dog commands are audible messages that instruct your dog to exhibit a given behavior.
 And unlike hand signals, verbal commands can work even when your dog isn’t looking at you.

 Verbal cues carry a wealth of information, including tone as well as volume.
 This provides your furry friend with multiple channels through which he can determine your intent.